slcs-jsc/airs/README.md

 A number of standard tools such as the GNU Compiler Collection (gcc) and 'make' are required for installation.

-Start by downloading the source code from the github repository:
+Start by downloading the source code from the git repository:

     git clone https://jugit.fz-juelich.de/slcs/airs